Locality for singular stochastic PDEs: Renormalization schemes and renormalized equation in a non-translation invariant setting

 \textbf{\textsf{Remarks --}} \textbf{\textsf{1.}} {\it How far are we from having a framework for dealing with systems of real-valued functions on a $2$ or $3$-dimensional closed manifold satisfying singular stochastic PDEs of the form \eqref{EqSPDE} with the differential of $u$ in the role of $\partial_{x_1}u$?
-The pattern of proof of the estimate \eqref{EqAnalyticCondition} is robust enough to be adapted to a closed manifold setting.
-The algebraic results of Section \ref{SectionRenomalisationSchemes} are insensitive to the fact that we could be on a manifold.
+The proof of the estimate \eqref{EqAnalyticCondition} is robust enough to be adapted to a closed manifold setting.
+The algebraic results of Section \ref{SectionRenomalisationSchemes} are insensitive to the fact that we could be on a manifold, and we know from Dahlqvist, Diehl \& Driver's work \cite{DDD} what notion of model to take.
 The only point where analysis enters the scene is when using the reconstruction theorem.
 The proof of the latter given in the `{\it Tourist guide}' \cite{RSGuide} works verbatim on a manifold setting once one has the estimates \eqref{EqAnalyticCondition}.
-Alternatively, one can use the manifold version of Caravenna \& Zambotti's approach to the reconstruction theorem \cite{CaravennaZambotti}, given by Rinaldi and Sclavi in \cite{RinaldiSclavi}.
-However, the present setting is not sufficient to deal with more general systems of singular stochastic PDEs, like the scalar $\Phi^4_3$ equation on a closed manifold, for which more geometrical background needs to be introduced (jets in particular) to deal with local expansions of order higher than $1$.
-See the forthcoming work \cite{HairerSingh} of Hairer \& Singh on the subject.}
+Alternatively one can use the manifold version of Caravenna \& Zambotti's approach to the reconstruction theorem \cite{CaravennaZambotti} given by Rinaldi and Sclavi in \cite{RinaldiSclavi}.
+However the present setting is not sufficient to deal with more general systems of singular stochastic PDEs like the scalar $\Phi^4_3$ equation on a closed manifold.
+In that setting some more geometrical background needs to be introduced (jets in particular) to deal with local expansions of order higher than $1$.
+See the work \cite{HairerSingh} of Hairer \& Singh on the subject.}

 \ssk